 The Institute for Translational Research in Education, Nursing, and Health Professions was chartered by the University in 2010 and serves as a college-wide umbrella for collaborative research activities by faculty, students, and their community partners.
-It was established in direct response to Dean Ralph O. Mueller’s articulated vision from 2009: ENHP will become a national model for the integration of education and health science with community engagement.
+It was established in direct response to Dean Ralph O. Mueller’s articulated vision from 2009: ENHP will become a national model for the integration of education and health sciences with community engagement.

 The Institute promotes academic excellence through relevant, community-engaging research and scholarship.
 Specific initiatives take full advantage of collaborations with two anchor partners that reflect the college’s dual focus, Saint Francis Hospital and Medical Center and the Hartford Public School system, in addition to a broad range of other health and education partnerships.
 In doing so, various multi- and inter-disciplinary projects contribute to the University's stated desire to be a private university with a public purpose that is anchored in and focused on constituent communities, be they local, regional, national, or international.